GLIMS-RGI/rgi_user_guide/docs/tables/data_sources.md

-# Table 2: full list of data contributors
+# Table 2: full list of contributors